 I began my journey practicing mindfulness in 2002.
 Since then, I have been trained as a mindfulness teacher at the University of Exeter Clinical Psychology Department where I graduated with award in Psychological Therapies Practice (Mindfulness-based Cognitive Therapy and Approaches).
-I hold a Certificate of Competence according to the internationally recognized MBI-TAC.
-I teach the following programmes: Mindfulness-based Cognitive Therapy (MBCT), MBCT for Life and Mindfulness: Finding Peace in a Frantic World.
-As part of my studies, I taught in The Mindfulness Project based in London and further expanded my education at the Oxford University Mindfulness Centre.
+I hold a Certificate of Competence according to the internationally recognized MBI-TAC and my focus is on teaching courses Mindfulness-based Cognitive Therapy for Life (MBCT-L) and Mindfulness: Finding Peace in a Frantic World.
+As part of my studies, I taught in The Mindfulness Project in London and further expanded my education at Oxford Mindfulness Foundation.
 I teach under the regular supervision of experts in the field of mindfulness in Great Britain and I abide by the Code of Conduct and Good Practice Guidelines for Mindfulness Teachers of the British Association of Mindfulness-Based Approaches.

-I teach courses at the Faculty of Medicine at Masaryk University in Brno and I am also a member of the Mindfulness Research and Practice Network of Masaryk University, an academic centre that is a leader in research, teaching and both clinical and non-clinical application of mindfulness in the Czech Republic.
+I teach courses at the Faculty of Medicine at Masaryk University in Brno and I am also a member of the Mindfulness Research and Practice Network of Masaryk University, an academic center that is a leader in research of mindfulness in the Czech Republic.

 I endorse the Code of Conduct of British Association of Mindfulness-Based Approaches.